-Food is Medicine Part 2: Ama
+Food is Medicine Part 2: The Ayurvedic Approach to Boosting Metabolism

 Missed Part 1?
 Read it here.

-Strong agni supports health by building the tissues of the body and boosting vitality and vigor (ojas).
+Strong agni (digestive fire/metabolism) supports health by building the tissues of the body and boosting vitality and vigor (ojas).
 Agni turns the food we eat into the ahara rasa, or the juice of life.
 The quality of the ahara rasa is vital because it is this juice that nourishes and builds the organs, muscles, blood, and other tissues and creates ojas.
-If agni is not strong and consistent, then instead of building strong dhatus (tissues) and ojas (vitality), we will build ama
+If agni is not strong and consistent, then instead of building strong dhatus (tissues) and ojas (vitality), we will build ama.

 Ama is translated to mean undigested or raw.
 We can think of it as unmetabolized food that cannot be used to build healthy tissues.
 The accumulation of ama further dampens agni by blocking the energy channels and causing stagnation.
 When we have ama accumulation, it means that we are not able to turn the food we are eating into energy our body can use.

-Ama has the opposite qualities of agni.
-Agni is hot, sharp, light, dry, subtle, clear, spreading, and fragrant.
 Ama is cold, dull, heavy, oily, gross, sticky, stagnant, and foul.
 Ama gunks up the channels in the body, prevents the flow of prana, and is the root cause of disease.

 One of the things I love about Ayurveda is that it intervenes before an issue progresses to a disease state.
 By practicing mindfulness, you can learn to notice the early signs that something is off, and take steps to correct course and prevent it from becoming a bigger issue down the line.
 Below are some of the early warning signs that something is off: